 Remember, it's normal to feel a bit anxious waiting for your SAT scores but rest assured they are on their way.
 If you're encountering issues, the College Board is there to assist you.
 Just reach out to them with your queries, and they'll guide you through the process.

-The first step is to realistically assess your score.
+The first step in determining whether you should retake the SAT is to realistically assess your score.
 Compare it against the average scores of accepted students at the colleges you're interested in.
 If your score is noticeably below these averages, you might want to think about a retake.

 However, remember that SAT scores are just one factor that colleges look at during the admissions process.
 A lower-than-desired SAT score does not automatically mean you won't get into the school of your choice.
 Schools also consider factors like your GPA, extracurriculars for college, college recommendation letters, and college essays.